RIVER RATING: Class II-IV

 TRIP INCLUDES: Services of our talented adventure consultants and professional guides, all meals/beverages as indicated in the itinerary (including beer and wine), all rafting/camping gear, transportation to/from river meeting points.

-DOES NOT INCLUDE: Airfare/transportation beginning and ending points, shuttling your car from Merlin to Foster Bar (optional), gratuities, travel protection plan, pre-& post-trip hotel, items of a personal nature.
+DOES NOT INCLUDE: 6% Land and water access fee, Airfare/transportation beginning and ending points, shuttling your car from Merlin to Foster Bar (optional), gratuities, travel protection plan, pre-& post-trip hotel, items of a personal nature.

 Day 1 - Put-In to Camp, Intermediate rapids